dong-hao/EM3DVP/README.md

 I decided to use a new system of version as the package name keeps going longer...
 Now I simply call it EM3DVP...
 Also, I tried to remove any rude words within my comments...
 If you found some part of the comments uncomfortable, please let me know.

 ## Release History
+* 0.0.72
+    * new feature implementation to be compatible with data files with additional Azimuth information - note here we don't have any use of those info in the code, yet.
 * 0.0.71
     * fixed an issue for the RMS calculation when loading a data file without impedance/tipper components.
 * 0.0.7